Technology

 NOBU

-Starts with broad uncertainty and refines immediately from the first reading.
+Works immediately from the first reading.
 No labels needed.
 No offline training.
 New equipment, post-maintenance changes, and novel failure modes are handled naturally.

 This matters in practice because industrial environments change constantly.
 Maintenance schedules, load patterns, seasonal variation, equipment swaps — all invalidate models trained on historical data.
 NOBU's approach is immune to this because it never assumed a fixed baseline to begin with.